Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 Beta Glucan - Ultimate Strength for The Immune System

-Beta glucan is a natural fiber-like molecule that is known as an immunomodulator, which means it can change (modulate) the immune system to be as strong as possible.
+Beta glucan is a natural fiber-like molecule known as an immunomodulator, which means it can change (modulate) the immune system to be as strong as possible.

-It is able to activate every immune cell in the body, causing the immune system to be on high alert.
+It activates every immune cell in the body, causing the immune system to be on high alert.
 In turn, the body is able to fight off harmful pathogens and germs more effectively.

 Conclusion: Your Pathway to Restful Sleep